sea-otters-2017/phase-3-review/part-2/README.md

 We recommend try this functionality out for yourself so that you can get a feel for what the current user experience is.

-**Future Site**.
+#### Future Site

 Our enhancements will change the experience so the user never leaves the homepage.
 All the requests will be AJAX requests and we'll update the DOM based on the responses.